 Ultrasonic cleaners are used to thoroughly clean small areas, cracks and hinges of surgical instruments.

-Shop online at Spectrum Surgical for your ultrasonic cleaners and solutions for cleaning surgical instruments.
+Shop online at IMS for your ultrasonic cleaners and solutions for cleaning surgical instruments.

 Surgical Instrument Lubrication